-None of the members of our compensation and leadership management committee is currently or has been at any time one of our officers or employees.
-None of our executive officers currently serves, or has served during the last year, as a member of the board of directors or compensation committee of any entity that has one or more executive officers serving as a member of our board of directors or compensation and leadership management committee
+None of the members of our compensation committee is currently or has been at any time one of our officers or employees.
+None of our executive officers currently serves, or has served during the last year, as a member of the board of directors or compensation committee of any entity that has one or more executive officers serving as a member of our board of directors or compensation committee.